ssajedi/upzone/README.md

 # Zone parameters
 The team experimented with two methods to extract the following parameters:
-* Setback: front, rear, side
+* Setback: front, rear, and side
 * Sky exposure angle
 * Height limit
 * Maximum height for front yard line